jsenv/jsenv-template-node-package/docs/production_mode/production_mode.md

 }
 ```

-Example of code acting differently between _development_ and _production_:
+Example of code acting differently depending on the mode:

 ```js
 import { DATABASE_URL } from "#env"